Environmental health practitioner

 Qualifications

-Accredited courses are available in full-time, part-time or integrated/sandwich formats, and will provide you with broad training across all the areas of environmental health.
+Accredited courses are available in full time, part time or integrated/sandwich formats, and will provide you with broad training across all the areas of environmental health.
 After graduating, you'll go on to complete a placement and a portfolio, before becoming a fully qualified EHP.

 If you've completed an accredited foundation degree programme, you may be able to top up to an accredited BSc degree.